iwasahighwayman/my-elusive-whale/README.md

 ![xxx](/images/analog-rpipico-pushpull1-directly-driving-3-LED-strings-current-measure-setup-45mA-45mV-across-1ohm-resistor-dso-close-up-IMG_0328-20250626.JPG)

-Using the  `source/pushpulltimerlightsleep1.py` script here is the current consumption with the three LED strings illuminated:
+Using the  `source/pushpulltimerlightsleep1.py` script here is the current consumption with the three LED strings alternating between "on" state and "off" state for 5 seconds each repeatedly:

 ![xxx](/images/analog-rpipico-pushpulltimerlightsleep1-directly-driving-3-LED-strings-current-measure-setup-45mA-45mV-across-1ohm-resistor-IMG_0329-20250626.JPG)